bjcosta/landscaping/README.md

 Additionally, having a body of water in the back-yard will affect the micro-climate.
 Adding humidity and a bit more thermal stability.
 Especially if it is enclosed by structure such as trees/shrubs to hold the humidity in a little.

-Finally ponds/water features are just plain amazing and beautiful!
+Finally ponds/water features look beautiful and the sound of running water provides a relaxing atmosphere to any landscape that can even hekp to drown out undesirable noises like cars in the background.

 Some issues with adding a pond might be unwanted guests like mosquitos, however if the pond is stocked correctly by say adding rainbowfish (again not a mono-culture of fish) we can minimise the impact of this.

 The goal with the pond stocking will be to have diversity.
-By choosing species carefully I believe we can have diversity + productivity.
+By choosing species carefully I believe we can have diversity, beauty and productivity.
 My initial goal here is to consider stocking native fish that each have a purpose:
-* Silver perch for eating
+* Silver perch for eating and looking at
 * Eel tailed catfish for eating and stirring up the bottom to help clean the pond
 * Some form of rainbowfish (or other suitable species) for preying on mosquitos
 * Maybe some alae eating species like glass shrimp